victorpoluceno/collectd-influxdb/README.md

     Jul 20 14:54:38 mon0 collectd[2487]: plugin_load_file: The global flag is not supported, libtool 2 is required for this.
     Jul 20 14:54:38 mon0 collectd[2487]: python plugin: Error importing module "collectd_influxdb".
     Jul 20 14:54:38 mon0 collectd[2487]: Unhandled python exception in importing module: ImportError: /usr/lib64/python2.4/lib-dynload/_socketmodule.so: undefined symbol: PyExc_ValueError
-    Jul 20 14:54:38 mon0 collectd[2487]: python plugin: Found a configuration for the "collectd_librato" plugin, but the plugin isn't loaded or didn't register a configuration callback.
+    Jul 20 14:54:38 mon0 collectd[2487]: python plugin: Found a configuration for the "collectd_influxdb" plugin, but the plugin isn't loaded or didn't register a configuration callback.
     Jul 20 14:54:38 mon0 collectd[2488]: plugin_dispatch_values: No write callback has been registered.
 Please load at least one output plugin, if you want the collected data to be stored.
     Jul 20 14:54:38 mon0 collectd[2488]: Filter subsystem: Built-in target `write': Dispatching value to all write plugins failed with status 2 (ENOENT).
 Most likely this means you didn't load any write plugins.